-There are a number of different reference check questions you can ask, but there isn't enough time to get all of them answered in a single conversation.
-So, we’ve broken down nine different types of reference check questions for you to filter through and pick the ones most relevant to your candidate and hiring needs.
+There are a number of different reference check questions you can ask, but there isn’t enough time to get all of them answered in a single conversation.
+So, we’ve broken down different types of reference check questions for you to filter through and pick the ones most relevant to your candidate and hiring needs.

 Introductory Reference Check Questions

 It can be a bit awkward and intimidating to have a conversation with a complete stranger about a candidate’s potential for your role.
-Focusing the first few minutes of your conversation on lighter, lead-in questions like the ones below will help mitigate this.
+Focusing the first few minutes of your conversation on lighter, lead-in reference check questions like the ones below will help mitigate this.

 You should already know the candidate’s relationship to the reference, but asking again helps you verify both the candidate’s and the reference’s credibility.
 The reference should share how long they’ve known the candidate and in what capacity.